 There are several stages of planning when it comes to study abroad.
 Prior to application, students should attend information sessions for their programs of interest, and speak with their academic advisor to make sure that they are in line with their major requirements.
 The program directors in the Office of International Programs will also be able to give students academic guidance once they have applied to study abroad, but it is important that students begin the process early, so as not to limit their options.
 It is also important for all students to remain flexible.
 It is our goal to place students in their first choice program, but this is not always possible, as some of our programs are more competitive than others.
 Keeping an open mind will help your student realize their goal of studying overseas, even if they cannot be placed in their first choice.
 Your student should be aware of the minimum GPA requirement for their top choice programs, as well as the types of courses that will be available.
 This information is widely accessible in our literature, and it will help students determine which programs are best suited for them.
 Students should abide by Loyola’s rules and regulations, as we cannot accept any student with serious or recurrent disciplinary problems.

 Once a student has applied and been accepted to a program, their program director will help them get set up for their term abroad.
 This stage will include a fair amount of paperwork.
-It is during this period that students will apply to their host universities, and for their student visas.
+It is during this period that students will prepare to go abroad, apply to their host universities, and apply for their student visas, if necessary.
 Each program director will guide students through this process, but it is important that all students observe the deadlines that have been set for them.
-For certain Loyola programs, as well as Loyola exchanges, affiliations, and non-Loyola programs, students will be responsible for arranging their own flights as well.

 The Office of International Programs works closely with each student to ensure that their semester or year abroad will not disrupt their path toward graduation.
 If it appears that a student’s first choice program does not offer them enough course options, we will work with them to find a suitable alternative.
 It is always helpful for students to have as many upper-level core courses and electives available as possible, as these provide the most flexibility when studying abroad.
 Students must keep in touch with their major advisor throughout the planning process to make sure they are staying on course with their major prerequisites.